kenchacko/tempstuff/README.md

 ### creating a pipeline
 Go to http://jenkinsIP:8080/view/all/newJob
-(Replace jenkinsIP with your Jenkins host)
+(Replace jenkinsIP with Jenkins host)

 Select **Pipeline**, press **OK**